 ____ Test-retest reliability (Adequate = 1pt; Limited = 1/2pt)

 ____ Inter-rater reliability (Adequate = 1pt; Limited = 1/2pt)

 ____ Criterion (gold standard) validity (Adequate = 1pts; Limited = 1/2pt)

 ____ Construct validity (Adequate = 2pts; Limited = 1pt)

 Viewing Measure Scoring Details

-To view a measure’s scoring details, click the Psychometric Score button (on the right hand side of a measure page).
+To view a measure’s scoring details, click the Psychometric Score, Ease of Use Score, or Citation Frequency button (on the right hand side of a measure page).
 Clicking on these buttons will display additional scoring details for a particular measure.